-When offenders miss treatment sessions or test positive for drug use, the suspension may counselling.
-The offender then serves the sentence previously imposed.
+When offenders miss treatment sessions or test positive for drug use, the suspension may counsel.
+The offender then serves a sentence previously imposed.
 Whether to lift the suspension or to give the offender another chance (perhaps with additional conditions) is up to the court.
-Offenders who complete the program successfully are not required to serve the sentence.
+Offenders who complete the program successfully are not required to serve a sentence.

 A Community Corrections Order

 A Community Corrections Order (CCO) allows the sentenced offender to remain in the community, subject to strict supervision and other conditions.
 A requirement to perform community service is a common condition.
-Offenders may also be required to participate in drug or alcohol treatment and counseling programs.
+Offenders may also be required to participate in drug or alcohol treatment and counselling programs.